RickCastle2018/wallets-manager/README.md

 }
 ```

 ### exchange

-Exchange OGLC for BNB or BNB for OGLC.
-Not that simple.
+Exchange OGLC for BNB or BNB for OGLC. *In future:*  Market NFT for Ogle NFT.

-First, *game* should POST /exchange/calculate, and then POST /exchange with data received from first POST (`exchange` object).

 #### GET /exchange